TYPO3-Documentation/t3docs-wiki-migration/create/README.rst

 Deployment
 ----------

-The essence for the production environment is
+1. The essence for the production environment is

    *  the PHP application in folder `app <app>`_
    *  the Nginx configuration in file `default.conf <nginx/files/etc/nginx/conf.d/default.conf>`_

-Each push to the remote branch ``master`` triggers a deployment to the production server.
-Thus make sure that you fetched, merged and committed the latest exception codes as written in Maintenance_.
+2. Each push to the remote branch ``master`` triggers a deployment to the production server.
+Thus make sure that you

+   *  fetched, merged and committed the latest exception codes as written in `Fetch Exception Codes <fetch-exception-codes_>`_
+   *  fetched, merged and committed the latest default page template as written in `Refresh Exception Page template <refresh-exception-page-template_>`_

 Uninstallation
 --------------